Stratifyd offers a suite of data science models used to analyze different types of data. Below is a list of core models and their intent:

 One week vs One week – Delta of Topics

 In this dashboard the widgets on the left are made from a stream of just one week’s worth of data.
 The widgets on the right are made out of the following weeks’ worth of data.
 These streams allow the user to track how common topics are trending over a certain period of time.
 In this example it is easy to see that “chromecast support” was needed more in the second week than the first week.
-Having a side by side display of NLU models over a smaller time period allows for rich insights and clear delta tracking.
+Having a side by side display of Topic models over a smaller time period allows for rich insights and clear delta tracking.
 Pre-defined filters can be setup to make data analysis quicker for delta reporting and discovering new topics that should be added to models that use pre-defined logic, like a taxonomy.

 A Taxonomy analysis uses pre-defined logic from the user to produce tracking on known topics.
 This analysis is most appropriate when the user has a good understanding of what topics should appear from an unstructured data set.
 The model is designed to be iterated on as users discover more topics.

 For longer-term analysis it is best to use the taxonomy method to see how the most important topics are trending.
 This approach allows the user to focus on labels that is meaningful to their business without any noise.

 One method of a long-term topic trend analysis is looking at a taxonomy label volume over time.
 See the widgets below for an example of how to capture this information.

 To achieve the best taxonomy results a user should leverage intra-day or intra-week tracking on new topics with a Topic model.
 Once the new topics are discovered they can be added to the taxonomy logic with a new label.
 After enough new labels are added to a taxonomy the user can reprocess the analysis to display the new label results.